Night Guard for Teeth Grinding Blog

 The effects of teeth grinding can be mild to severe and temporary to ongoing.
 If you have decided to purchase a night guard, then the next decision is whether is should be a hard or soft material.

-Teeth Grinding/Bruxism: The Signs and Symptoms
+Teeth Grinding: The Signs and Symptoms of Bruxism

 Teeth grinding or bruxism is a common condition for many Australian adults (and children).
 If you grind your teeth or clench your jaw at night, then you may be suffering from bruxism and a night guard may offer a simple solution for protecting your smile and getting a better night’s sleep.